TheDrCrow/DrCrowInfo/docs/paediatrics/paed_abdomen.md

 # Paediatric Abdominal Stuff.

-### Liver Size
+### Liver Size [^Beek1998]

-Via *Diagnostic Pediatric Ultrasound* Beek A & van Rijn RR. = Normal Liver, spleen, kidney dimensions in neonates, infants & children.
-Konus OL, Ozdeimer A, Akkaya A et al. AJR 1998; 171(6):1693-1698.
+[^Beek1998]: Normal Liver, spleen, kidney dimensions in neonates, infants & children.
+Konus OL, Ozdeimer A, Akkaya A et al. AJR 1998; 171(6):1693-1698.  in Diagnostic Pediatric Ultrasound, Beek A & van Rijn RR.

 NB: Each of the categories is based on 16 to 53 samples only.
 Done in Turkey.